-As the COVID-19 pandemic continues to impact the global economy and disrupts how most people work, a variety of new business challenges have been introduced with the new work-from-home (WFH) strategies.
+As the COVID-19 pandemic continues to impact the global economy and disrupts how most people work, a variety of new business challenges have been introduced with the new work-from-home (WFH) strategies for Remote Software Licensing.
 Although working remotely is not a new practice for some, it poses quite a few challenges, such as resource limitations, workforce deprivation, and financial instability, when done on a much larger scale.
 This is especially for companies that use expensive engineering software applications that require a lot of resources to run smoothly.

 Here are some WFH challenges and ways to address them to ensure the effective management of software application licenses.

 Traditionally, users have unhindered access to licenses to ensure productivity.
 However, working from home requires a stable internet connection and there is always the likelihood of getting disconnected from the virtual private network (VPN).
 Connectivity issues may force some users to borrow licenses, which would mean that the 1:many ratio of concurrent licenses may now become 1:1.
 This may, in turn, result to scarcity of available licenses for the rest of the engineers.
 Therefore, the proper management of this aspect is crucial, as is visibility on who is using what licenses.

 To utilize software licenses efficiently, the first thing to be mindful of is the accessibility of the host-bound licenses where the concurrent licenses can be shared.
 Usage monitoring of purchased licenses allows proper insight and management.
 Borrowed or reserved licenses can compound the challenge, so metering provides insight here as well.
 If the company has pay-per-use license agreements, IT managers can determine if there is a possibility to reshuffle users during the work-from-home implementation, as may be necessary, to minimize overdraft usage or to limit token usage.